microsoft/terminal/doc/specs/#1043 - Set the initial position of the Terminal/spec.md

 ### Reliability

-This new feathre allows the users to set custom initial position of the Terminal App window, which helps them to avoid embarassing window launch situation such as launching outside the screen bounds.
+This new feature allows the users to set custom initial position of the Terminal App window, which helps them to avoid embarassing window launch situation such as launching outside the screen bounds.
 Thus, it improves the reliability.

 ### Compatibility